mostafavilabuw/SAGEnet/script/attributions/README.md

 Define this path to a motif database (in meme format):
 `<database_path>`

-And define a path to save the clustering and annotation results:
+And define a path for where save the clustering and annotation results:
 `<combined_clustering_annotation_save_dir>`

 Then run: